ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 For more information, see [Setting up NIM to boot into maintenance mode](https://www.ibm.com/support/pages/setting-nim-boot-maintenance-mode){: external}.
 If you are unfamiliar with this process, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

-## My AIX VM Tier 1 (NVMe-based Flash Storage) disk is running at a suboptimal level.
-What can I do to improve its performance?
+## How can I improve the performance of my AIX VM Tier 1 NVMe-based Flash Storage disk?
 {: #troubleshoot-slow-aix}
 {: troubleshoot}